 Holidays to Palma have a little bit of everything.
 You've got great restaurants, historic sights and museums, not to mention a colossal cathedral.

-Majorca’s capital comes out on top in the style stakes.
+When it comes to stylish city breaks, Majorca’s capital comes out on top.
 Here, tree-lined avenues and cobbled lanes are full of designer shops, tapas bars and art galleries.
 And a huge, Gothic cathedral keeps an eye on things.
 Even the Royals give it the thumbs-up – the King of Spain and his family holiday here in summer.

 For a city, Palma really delivers on the sandy stuff.
-Handily, there’s a beach behind the cathedral.
-It’s dinky in size – 750 metres to be precise – but it’s a Blue Flag winner, and perfectly-placed for a post-sightseeing dip.
+Handily, there’s a beach close to the cathedral.
+It’s dinky in size – 750 metres to be precise – but it’s perfectly placed for a post-sightseeing dip.
 If you fancy a bit more elbow room, C’an Pastilla is just up the coast.
 It’s the kick-off point for Playa de Palma, which unrolls for a whopping two-and-a-half miles.

 Heaps of history